-- 6. The College will ensure that Prevent training remains subject to, and does not undermine, the rights of academics, students, staff and visiting speakers under existing law, including the Education (No 2) Act 1986, the Human Rights Act 1998, the Equality Act 2010 and data protection legislation. - 7.
-The College will provide its members and staff with advice about how to identify and report those they consider may be at risk of radicalization, and encouraged to use the College's internal systems to raise any issue in confidence. - 8.
+- 7. The College will provide its members and staff with advice about how to identify and report those they consider may be at risk of radicalization, and encouraged to use the College's internal systems to raise any issue in confidence. - 8.
 The College Prevent team members are:

+President: president@sic.ox.ac.uk

+Principal Bursar: principal.bursar@sic.ox.ac.uk

-President: president@sjc.ox.ac.uk Principal Bursar: principal.bursar@sjc.ox.ac.uk Senior Dean\: senior.dean@sjc.ox.ac.uk \Prevent lead Fellow for Equality: equality@sjc.ox.ac.uk Senior Tutor: senior.tutor@sjc.ox.ac.uk College Prevent Duty Coordinator: prevent.coordinator@sjc.ox.ac.uk
+Senior Dean: senior.dean@sjc.ox.ac.uk Prevent lead

+Fellow for Equality: equality@sjc.ox.ac.uk Senior Tutor: senior.tutor@sjc.ox.ac.uk

+College Prevent Duty Coordinator: prevent.coordinator@sic.ox.ac.uk

 - 9. The College Prevent team members will meet when necessary and the Prevent lead will liaise as required with the University Security Office and the University Registrar. - 10.
 The College Prevent team will make every effort to avoid inappropriate referrals to the University.
 If an individual is highlighted as 'at risk' under the Prevent duty, the College Prevent teams will carry out an internal investigation.
 Any referral to the University will then be subject to a further internal review process where external advice can be sought anonymously.
 The University Registrar will be the single point of referral by the Collegiate University to Channel# to manage the risk of inappropriate referrals. - 11.
 To promote transparency, the Prevent policy will be published on the College website. - 12.
 Governing Body will review the operation of the Prevent duty annually, in consultation with student representatives. - 13.
-Individuals wishing to complain about the operation of this Prevent duty within College, should do so as follows:

-(i) Students should refer to the College Appeals Procedure, available in Student handbooks.

-(ii) Academic staff should raise concerns with the President or Principal Bursar.

-(iii) Professional staff should raise concerns with their line-manager in the first instance.
+Individuals wishing to complain about the operation of this Prevent duty within College, should do so as follows: - (i) Students should refer to the College Appeals Procedure, available in Student handbooks. - (ii) Academic staff should raise concerns with the President or Principal Bursar. - (iii) Professional staff should raise concerns with their line-manager in the first instance.